 Is there any part of Rome where you recommend basing yourself?

-If you are coming to Rome for a short holiday, I would suggest central neighbourhoods such as Trastevere, Campo de’ Fiori or around the Vatican.
+If you are spending just 3 or 4 days in Rome, I would suggest central neighbourhoods such as Trastevere, Campo de’ Fiori or around the Vatican.

 If you want to stay a bit longer, you might prefer quieter areas, and some of my favourites are Prati/Trionfale, which is well-served by public transport and attractions such as the city centre and the Vatican are within a pleasant stroll reach.